kreauniv/comp308/source/types.rst

 that is not :code:`#f` is taken to be "true" when used in a boolean context.

-... but how would be type an conditional expression :code:`if(Cond,Then,Else)` ?
+... but how would we type a conditional expression :code:`if(Cond,Then,Else)` ?
 What if the :code:`Then` part is of one type and the :code:`Else` part is of another type?
 We have some choices to make here --

 1. We can constrain the expression to be such that the :code:`Then` and :code:`Else` parts must be of the same type.
 This is a common strategy